Is It Clean?

 Pollution: high rainfall & low water levels

-There are several sources for water pollution; the most common are sewage outfalls, farmland runoff, and industrial or mine pollution.
+There are several sources for water pollution; the most common are farmland runoff, sewage outfalls, and industrial or mine pollution.

 Mostly these are caused or exacerbated by heavy rain, and inland water purity can be an issue at times of very low rainfall as the sewerage system works on a ‘dilute and disperse’ mechanism, and at times of low flow pollutants are concentrated.